-The NGS Phase II has various levels of stakeholders working, they are: the Federal Joint Working Group (USEPA, DOI, and DOE) and the Technical Working Group (TWG) will be conducting Phase 2 of the Navajo Generating Station (NGS), located in Page, Arizona.
+The NGS Phase II has various levels of stakeholders working, they are: the Federal Joint Working Group (USEPA, DOI, and DOE136) and the Technical Working Group (TWG)137 will be conducting Phase 2 of the Navajo Generating Station (NGS), located in Page, Arizona.
 NGS is a 2,250 MW coal-fired power plant on lands leased from the Navajo Nation near Page, Arizona.
 Congress authorized construction of the Central Arizona Project (CAP) in 1968, including federal participation in the NGS.
 Federal share in NGS is 547 MW, with 360 MW used for the CAP pumping of water and 187 MW as surplus power.
 The Federal NGS surplus power to CAP needs is sold at market rates; revenues assist in CAP repayment and Indian water settlements under Arizona Water Settlement Act (AWSA).
 The Kayenta Mine, located on lands leased from the Navajo Nation and Hopi Tribe, exclusively supplies coal used by the NGS.
 Under the National Environmental Policy Act (NEPA) an Environmental Impact Statement (EIS) will be conducted at the Kayenta Mine Complex (KMC).
 The KMC EIS will address the NGS lease and right of way grants that begin to expire in December 2019; significant permit revision application for Kayenta Mine under review by the Office of Surface Mining Reclamation and Enforcement (OSMRE).
-The Purpose and Need (P&N) for BOR is to secure, after 2019, a costeffective reliable to operate the CAP, and generate surplus revenue.
+The Purpose and Need (P&N) for BOR is to secure, after 2019, a costeffective reliable energy source to operate the CAP, and generate surplus revenue.
 The Proposed Action will be to obtain necessary Federal approvals to continue the NGS and Kayenta Mine from 2020 through 2044.
 The Notice of Intent (NOI) to prepare a single Environmental Impact Statement (EIS) was published in May 2014.
-The Hopi Tribe, with the approval from Hopi Tribal Council, is currently considering being part of the Technical Working Group under the Parallel Working Agreement.
+The Hopi Tribe, with the approval from Hopi Tribal Council, is currently considering being part of the Technical Working Group under the Parallel Working Agreement138.
 Upon completion of the authorizing approvals, the Hopi Tribe would fall under a Cooperative Agreement (CA).
 The Hopi Tribe would then become involved with all aspects of the CA for the KMC EIS.
-This proposed work will include a baseline study may point out the same conclusions identified in the Analysis of Economic Impacts on the Hopi Tribe and Navajo Nation of a Stringent NOx BART Decision for the Navajo Generating Station, March 1, 2010,
+This proposed work will include a baseline study to point out the economic analysis to include the economic hardship the Hopi Tribe potentially could foresee if NGS were to be shut down.
+The Hopi Tribe, if approved by the Hopi Tribal Council, through the Parallel Agreement would be able to work and receive additional technical assistance for future proposed projects both for the much-needed infrastructure and other proposed economic development projects.
+BOR's technical consultant will help in the technical assistance will be National Renewable Energy Lab (NREL); will develop a road map for the future of the Navajo Generating Station (NGS).
+This additional research could help inform the development alternatives for the future of the plan, from electrical systems operations, carbon dioxide (CO2) emissions, cost and other environmental impacts perspectives.

-Note: the Federal Joint Working Group consists of the following federal agencies: the United States Environmental Protection Agency, Department of Interior and Department of Energy.
+136 Note: the Federal Joint Working Group consists of the following federal agencies: the United States Environmental Protection Agency, Department of Interior and Department of Energy.

-&lt;sup>116 The TWG includes the Central Arizona Water Conservation District, the Environmental Defense Fund, the Gila River Indian Community, the Navajo Nation, Salt River Project (the Operator of Navajo Generating Station), the Department of Interior and Western Resource Advocates.
+137 The TWG includes the Central Arizona Water Conservation District, the Environmental Defense Fund, the Gila River Indian Community, the Navajo Nation, Salt River Project (the Operator of Navajo Generating Station), the Department of Interior and Western Resource Advocates.